tezos/tezos-mirror/docs/developer/proposal_testing.rst

 By default, the automatic test starts the node, activates the Alpha protocol when the first block is baked, and then bakes as many blocks as to complete a cycle.
-This behaviour can be personalised by modifying test file ``tezt/manual_tests/migration.ml``.
+This behaviour can be personalized by modifying test file ``tezt/manual_tests/migration.ml``.

 The developer will not see the ``STITCHING!`` message when the migration is